-Also known as the course-haired wombat, the common wombat is the largest burrowing mammal and the second largest marsupial averaging 90-115 cm (35-45 in.) in length.
+Also known as the coarse-haired wombat, the common wombat is the largest burrowing mammal and the second largest marsupial averaging 90-115 cm (35-45 in.) in length.
 Its solitary, nocturnal nature makes the wombat a rare sight for people in the wild.

 The common wombat’s hairless nose, smaller ears, rounder head, and longer fur distinguishes it from hairy-nosed species of wombats.
 They have coarse, bristle-like fur that ranges in color from sandy hues to darker browns and blacks.

 Preferring wet, forested areas with slopes (for good burrow drainage), bare-nosed wombats inhabit the southeastern coastal regions of Australia, including eastern New South Wales, eastern and southern Victoria, southeastern South Australia, and the whole of Tasmania.

 Wombats are territorial animals.
 They mark their home range by grunting at intruders, rubbing their scent on trees, and scattering cube-shaped droppings.
 The unique shape of their dung helps keep the markings in place around their territory.

 With a tough barrel-like body, short powerful legs, and long flat claws, the wombat walks with a shuffling gait but is extremely adept at tunneling.
 A common wombat may have up to twelve burrows in its home range with three to four main burrows.
 A main burrow will house a network of subtunnels, which include multiple entrances and sleeping quarters.

 Most of the time, wombats remain in their burrows to stay out of the heat.
 However, they venture out at night and in cooler mornings and evenings to graze.

 What Wombats Eat